Skip to main content

 You can find the Appendices on the SABO attributes page.

-Notify dispatch, local Geographic Area Coordination Center (GACC), Aircraft Maintenance Inspector (AMI), national aircraft/fixed-wing coordinator, National Airtanker Program Manager and COR.
-Dispatch and the GACC should be notified immediately and the remainder of the notifications need to happen as soon as practical.
-A group text or email would suffice.
+Utilize the Forest Service Contracted Airtanker Status Notification Form QR Code for any airtanker under a Forest Service Contract that is out of service.
+For the DOI/BLM notify dispatch, local Geographic Area Coordination Center (GACC), Aircraft Maintenance Inspector (AMI), SECO, and COR.
+Dispatch and the GACC should be notified immediately, and the remainder of the notifications need to happen as soon as practical.
+A group text or email will suffice.
 The same notifications need to be made when the airtanker has been returned to contract availability by the AMI.

 NWCG Latest Announcements